Cheyenne L. Campbell

 Adult contemporary fantasy for fans of V.E.
 Schwab's worldbuilding, Scott Lynch's tone, and the wistfulness of del Toro's The Shape of Water.
 112,000 words.

 Luma Grey will never find peace until she purges her skull of the creature living inside.
 He’s invaded her sight during her most fervid attempts at success, from schmoozing a London film director to chatting up her exquisite head of department.
-But when she descends an ancient Cornish mine for an award-winning photo op, the creature does more than flood her vision with fey imagery: he sings.
+But when she descends an abandoned Cornish mine for an award-winning photo op, the creature does more than flood her vision with unwelcome imagery: he sings.

 Unless, of course, she is.